President Biden to make at-home rapid tests free in new COVID plan - 1330 & 95.5 WFIN

 President Biden to make at-home rapid tests free in new COVID plan

+“I know COVID-19 has been divisive.
+It’s become a political issue, which is a sad, sad commentary,” he said.
+“Now as we move into the winter and face the challenges of the new variant, this is a moment we can put the divisiveness behind us, I hope.
+This is a moment when we can do what we haven’t been able to do enough of through this whole pandemic, get the nation to come together, unite the nation in a common purpose, to fight it and protect our economic recovery.”

+“And while my existing federal vaccination requirements are being reviewed by the courts, this plan does not expand or add to those mandates,” Biden said, adding it’s a plan “all Americans can hopefully rally around, and it should get bipartisan support, in my humble opinion.”

-The latest plan does not include more aggressive measures like requiring testing for domestic flights or mandating testing for passengers after their arrival in the U.S.
+The latest approach from the White House does not include more aggressive measures such as requiring testing for domestic flights or mandating testing for passengers after their arrival in the U.S.

 To allow for free rapid tests, senior administration officials say the more than 150 million Americans with private insurance will be able to submit for reimbursement to their insurance companies through the same rule that allows tests on site to be covered by insurance.